gromacs/gromacs/docs/install-guide/index.rst

 give few or no warnings.
 The CMake-time tests |Gromacs| makes on the settings you choose are pretty extensive, but there are probably a few cases we have not thought of yet.
-Search the web first for solutions to problems, but if you need help, ask on gmx-users, being sure to provide as much information as possible about what you did, the system you are building on, and what went wrong.
+Search the web first for solutions to problems, but if you need help, ask on the `user discussion forum`_, being sure to provide as much information as possible about what you did, the system you are building on, and what went wrong.
 This may mean scrolling back a long way through the output of ``make`` to find the first error